ChidiOkeke/crest-bank/README.md

 ### API Documentation

 Access the Swagger API documentation by visiting http://localhost:3000/docs in your web browser.
 This documentation provides detailed information about available routes and endpoints.

+Select the appropriate server from the list of servers available.